protobufjs/protobuf.js/README.md

     var message = AwesomeMessage.decode(buffer);
     // ... do something with message

-    // If your application uses length-delimited buffers, there is also encodeDelimited and decodeDelimited.
+    // If the application uses length-delimited buffers, there is also encodeDelimited and decodeDelimited.

     // Maybe convert the message back to a plain object var object = AwesomeMessage.toObject(message, {